morcs/beautiful-jekyll/2018-04-01-introduction-to-elm.md

 ## Why should you use it?

-I think the main argument for using Elm is that it's much easier to write bug-free web applications than it is with any other method I'm aware of.
+For me, the main reason for using Elm is that it's so easy to write solid, bug-free code.

+If you're used to writing front-end code in JavaScript (or a related language like TypeScript), I think the following list is compelling:

-> There is no `null` or `undefined` in Elm
+* There is no `null` or `undefined` in Elm

-Most bugs in JavaScript

-> There is no `this` keyword in Elm
+* There is no `this` keyword in Elm
+* There are no exceptions (and no need for `try` and `catch`) in Elm
+* Elm is statically typed

+If you think about the sort of bugs you usually get in front-end apps, once you take into account the above list - most of them disappear!

 > It's really fast

-Elm is a true statically typed language.
-The compiler will catch many errors for you
+Another good reason to learn Elm is if you're interested in learning functional programming.
+Even if you never end up using it, the syntax is essentially identical to Haskell and F#

 ## Functions in Elm